Financial-Times/origami/README.md

 ##### Font Scale mixin

-If you want to output just the font-size and line-height from the font scale, you can use the `oTypographySize` mixin.
+If you want to output only the font-size and line-height from the font scale, you can use the `oTypographySize` mixin.

 Example: